 Criteria include but are not limited to:

 - Whether a proposed project includes households that earn 30-50% of Area Median Income (AMI) on rental projects, or 60% and below AMI for homeownership projects

-- Long-term affordability, with a preference for projects that achieve permanent affordability.
+- Long-term affordability, with a preference for projects that achieve permanent affordability

-- Role of HC in the long-term management of the project, including the opportunity to earn a reasonable management fee
+- Housing Catalyst’s role in the long-term management of the project, including the opportunity to earn a reasonable management fee

-- Degree to which HC’s ownership interest is commensurate with the financial benefits it
+- Degree to which Housing Catalyst’s ownership interest is commensurate with the financial benefits it brings to the project

 - Projects in which all or a portion of the units are designed to serve special needs population, such as elderly or persons with disabilities, may receive special consideration